abdelhamidbakhta/kakarot/cairo/kakarot-ssj/docs/general/local_state.md

-per execution context that we could merge into the parent state if the context exits successfully or discard if the context reverts, we have one global `State` structs that achieves the same behavior by tracking transactional changes, which refers to the changes made inside the current transaction as a whole, and a contextual changes, which refers to changes made inside the current execution context.
+per execution context that we could merge into the parent state if the context exits successfully or discard if the context reverts, we have one global `State` structs that achieves the same behavior by tracking transactional changes, which refers to the changes made inside the current transaction as a whole, and contextual changes, which refers to changes made inside the current execution context.